MicrosoftDocs/winrt-api/windows.networking.vpn/windows_networking_vpn.md

 # Windows.Networking.Vpn

 ## -description

-The classes in this namespace enable you to create, edit, and manage Virtual Private Network (VPN) connections, and to write plugins for controlling a VPN connection using the Windows VPN Platform.
+The classes in this namespace enable you to create, edit, and manage virtual private network (VPN) connections, and to write plugins for controlling a VPN connection using the Windows VPN platform.

 > [!IMPORTANT]
 > To use the classes in this namespace, you must declare the **networkingVpnProvider** [restricted capability](/windows/uwp/packaging/app-capability-declarations#restricted-capabilities).

 ## -remarks

-Enterprise VPN developers should consider their organizational licensing options.
-Many information technology (IT) admins will want to use disconnected (offline) licensing in order to distribute a VPN app to users even when the user does not have access to the store.
-See [Organizational Licensing Options](https://docs.microsoft.com/en-us/windows/uwp/publish/organizational-licensing) for more details.
+If you're an enterprise VPN developer, then you should consider your organizational licensing options.
+Many information technology (IT) admins prefer disconnected (offline) licensing in order to distribute a VPN app to users even when the user doesn't have access to the Microsoft Store.
+See [Organizational licensing options](/windows/uwp/publish/organizational-licensing) for more details.

 ## -examples

 ## -see-also

 ## -capabilities

 networkingVpnProvider